aragon/gov-ui-kit/README.md

 Please make sure to update tests as appropriate.

-## Need Help? 🆘

-Stuck on something?
-Our community is here to help!
-Join our [Discord channel](https://discord.com/invite/eqQJkdp) for support, advice, or just to share your awesome plugin creations with fellow Aragon enthusiasts.

 ## License 📜

-The Aragon Governance UI Kit is released under the AGPL v3 License.
+The Aragon Governance UI Kit is released under the [GPL-V3](./LICENSE).